 - Small Wrasse Species (Rock Cook Wrasse and Corkwing Wrasse)

-Light Rock Fishing (and Hard Rock Fishing) is a discipline of sea fishing which is definitely growing in popularity throughout both the UK and the whole of Europe.
-More and more anglers are increasingly attracted to the simplicity and enjoyability of LRF and see this type of fishing as an interesting change to the more standard beachcasting/rock mark fishing.
-As LRF continues techniques, equipment and methods will change and adapt, but this type of fishing is set to continue to rise in popularity for the foreseeable future.
+Light Rock Fishing (and Hard Rock Fishing) is a discipline of sea fishing which has grown in popularity throughout both the UK to the extent that it is now seen as a mainstream form of sea fishing.
+More and more anglers are increasingly attracted to the simplicity and enjoyability of LRF and see this type of fishing as an interesting change to the more standard beach or rock mark fishing.
+As LRF continues to develop the techniques, equipment and methods will change and adapt and this type of fishing is set to continue to rise in popularity for the foreseeable future.